Deterministic Switching of Perpendicular Ferromagnets by Higher harmonics of Spin-orbit Torque in Noncentrosymmetric Weyl Semimetals: First-Principles Electronic Structure and Wannierization of PrAlGe

 From the collinear DFT results, we construct a tight-binding model using Wannier90~\cite{Wannier90} and symmetrize it with WannSymm~\cite{Zhi2022WannSymm} to enforce the crystal symmetry.
 The Wannier-interpolated bands reproduce the collinear DFT dispersion near the Fermi level [Fig.~\ref{fig:3}(e)].
 Spin-orbit coupling is then included as an on-site $\alpha \mathbf{L}\cdot\mathbf{S}$ term~\cite{Kurita2020,Tartaglia2020} and benchmarked against the noncollinear DFT results [Fig.~\ref{fig:3}(f)].
 This procedure is advantageous because Wannierization of the collinear Hamiltonian is more stable and keeps the exchange term purely spinlike, enabling straightforward rotation of the magnetization in torque calculations.
 At the same time, the atomic SOC approach reproduces the essential band features of the noncollinear calculation, providing a reliable model for analyzing spin-orbit torque and its angle dependence.
+Additionally, this explicit on-site SOC form further allows controlled SOC scaling tests of the torkance (detailed in Appendix~\ref{appendix:tuneSOC}).

 This Wannier-based model captures the essential electronic and spin-dependent properties of PrAlGe.
 In particular, Appendix~\ref{appendix:WP} confirms that the Weyl points obtained from the noncollinear VASP calculations are faithfully reproduced in the symmetrized tight-binding model with atomic SOC, ensuring that no topological features are lost in the fitting procedure.
-This agreement provides a robust foundation for calculating spin-orbit torques and quantifying the magnitude of higher-order torque components.
+This agreement provides a robust foundation for calculating spin-orbit torques and quantifying the magnitude of higher-harmonic torque components.